 Frequently asked questions

-Metformin dosages for the treatment of PCOS will vary, and a doctor is more likely to start you on a lower dose at first (e.g., 500 mg with a meal) to manage adverse side effects of the drug, like nausea and upset stomach.
+Metformin dosages for the treatment of PCOS vary, and a doctor is more likely to start you on a lower dose at first (e.g., 500 milligrams [mg] with a meal) to manage adverse side effects of the drug, like nausea and upset stomach.

-Meta-analysis has shown that 1,500 mg – 2,550 mg per day is generally sufficient to address the major symptoms of PCOS.
+Meta-analysis (analysis of data from several clinical trials) has shown that 1,500 mg to 2,550 mg per day is generally sufficient to address the major symptoms of PCOS.

-But as with all prescription drugs, your doctor can evaluate your health goals and history, as well as any underlying symptoms you’re experiencing to determine the right starting dose.
+However, as with all prescription drugs, your doctor will evaluate your health goals, history, and any underlying symptoms to determine the appropriate starting dose.

 Studies have not definitively proven any way to prevent PCOS.
-However, the symptoms of PCOS can be reduced or managed through medications (including metformin) and through living a healthy lifestyle, including maintaining a balanced diet and getting enough exercise.
+However, the symptoms of PCOS can be reduced or managed through medications (including metformin) and through living a healthy lifestyle, involving steps such as maintaining a balanced diet and getting enough exercise.

 While the drug is generally safe and often effective, metformin unfortunately doesn’t work for everyone with PCOS.